robertosampayo/connect4/INTERVIEW.md

 - Make use of state management w/ Redux
   - Implement/modify applicable actions
   - Implement/modify applicable reducers
+  - **Note:** If you're not familiar with Redux, it's okay.
+The basic pattern is already implemented, all that's expected is to follow the pattern and extend the existing functionality.
 - Write at least one unit test

 **Bonus**